ntokala/skin-detection/README.md

 # skin-detection
-Utilize machine learning to determine the potential risk of skin lesions.
+Utilize machine learning to predict the potential risk of skin lesions.